Smog-Eating Streets: The Concrete That Breathes

 This isn’t just a California dream.

-Cities across the globe are taking notice.
-Municipal engineers are gathering around microscopes and heat lamps, testing slabs of sunlight-activated pavement with the same reverence monks reserve for sacred scrolls.
+Cities across the globe are taking notice, with municipal engineers gathering around microscopes and heat lamps, testing slabs of sunlight-activated pavement with the same reverence monks reserve for sacred scrolls.
+Eh, that’s how I romanticize it anyway…probably just a lot of people working in a hurry in reality.

 They might be our best bargaining chip.